alexanderwise/ansible_class2/01_intro_to_ansible.md

 I've already built you two servers, a database server, and a web server.

-Your mission, by the end of the class, will be to have MariaDB installed and configured on your database server, and Wordpress installed and running on your web server.
+Your mission, by the end of the class, will be to have MariaDB installed and configured on your database server, and a webapp installed and running on your web server.

 We will do all of this via Ansible, and only SSH directly to the box if we need